-Course Length Maximum Time Frame Master Cosmetologist -Full Time (3-day) 50 Weeks 63 Weeks Master Cosmetologist -Part Time (2-day) 75 Weeks 94 Weeks Master Cosmetologist -Full Time (4-day) 50 Weeks 63 Weeks Master Cosmetologist -Full Time (5-day) 55 Weeks 69 Weeks Esthetician Part Time (Night) 50 Weeks 63 Weeks Nail Technician Part Time (Night) 27 Weeks 33 Weeks Hair Design - Full Time (All 3-day) 45 Weeks 57 Weeks Hair Design - Part Time (Night) 68 Weeks 85 Weeks
+Course Length Maximum Time Frame Master Cosmetologist -28 hour schedule 54 Weeks 74 Weeks Master Cosmetologist -28/25 hour schedule 59 Weeks 82 Weeks Master Cosmetologist -28/36 hour schedule 34 Weeks 59 Weeks Master Cosmetologist -20 hour schedule 75 Weeks 101 Weeks Esthetician Part Time (Night) 50 Weeks 63 Weeks Nail Technician Part Time (Night) 27 Weeks 33 Weeks Hair Design - Full Time (All 3-day) 45 Weeks 57 Weeks Hair Design - Part Time (Night) 68 Weeks 85 Weeks

-Course Length Maximum Time Frame Instructor - Full Time (3-day) 25 Weeks 31 Weeks Esthetician Instructor - Part Time (Night) 25 Weeks 32 Weeks Nail Technician Instructor - Part Time (Night) 13 Weeks 16 Weeks
+Course Length Maximum Time Frame Instructor - Full Time (3-day) 25 Weeks 48 Weeks Esthetician Instructor - Part Time (Night) 25 Weeks 32 Weeks Nail Technician Instructor - Part Time (Night) 13 Weeks 16 Weeks

-The maximum time frame allowed for full time students, transfer students who need less than full course requirements or part-time students will be determined based on 125% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.